dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysConglomerateInSchemas.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # SYSCONGLOMERATEINSCHEMAS System View

-The `SYSCONGLOMERATEINSCHEMAS` view displays all of the roles granted to the current user.
+The `SYSCONGLOMERATEINSCHEMAS` view displays all of the conglomerates within the current database.
 It belongs to the `SYSVW` schema.

+A conglomerate is a unit of storage and is either a table or an index.

 The following table shows the contents of the `SYSVW.SYSCONGLOMERATEINSCHEMAS` system view.